na-cho-dev/shell_scripts/README.md

 # Scripts For ALX SE Programme

-### The **crx** script
+### The **cx** script
-This script create a file, changes it permission to be executable by all users and opens the file in `VIM`
+This script create a file, changes it permission to be executable by all users and opens the file in the `VIM` editor.

-> crx filename
+> **cx filename**

 ### The **cxb** script (Shell Script)
-This script create a file, with the line `#!/bin/bash` in it, changes the permission to be executable by all users and opens the file in `VIM`
+This script create a file, with the line `#!/bin/bash` in it, changes the permission to be executable by all users and opens the file in the `VIM` editor.

-> cxb filename
+> **cxb filename**

 ### The **cxp** script (Python Script)
-This script create a file, with the line `#!/usr/bin/python3` in it, changes the permission to be executable by all users and opens the file in `VIM`
+This script create a file, with the line `#!/usr/bin/python3` in it, changes the permission to be executable by all users and opens the file in the `VIM` editor.

-> cxp filename
+> **cxp filename**

 ### The **gacp** script (Git Script)
 This script add, commit with a the user message and push to the remote server.
 It takes in a parameter for the commit message which would be immediately after the name od the script. e.g;
 > gacp  "Your commit message here"

-### The addssh script
+### The **addssh** script
 This script authenticate your local repository to push your files from your local repository to your remote repository.
 It takes in two parameters.
-The first one is the name of your private ssh key and the sexond is the name of your remote repository. e.g;
+The first one is the file name of your private ssh key and the second is the url of your remote repository. e.g;

-> addssh  ssh-key  "url of your remote repo"
+> **addssh  ssh-key  "url of your remote repo"**

-**NOTE:** To be able to run your script without the prefix `sh`, `bash` or `./`, you would have to add the location of this script to your path.
+**NOTE: To be able to run your script without the prefix `sh`, `bash` or `./`, you would have to add the location of this script to your path.
 Else you would need the prefix.
-Below are the steps.
+Below are the steps.**

-**NOTE:** You can change the default editor to open your file by changing it in the script.
+**NOTE: You can change the default editor to open your file by changing it in the script file.**

 ### Prequisite
 #### Clone the repository.